deansher/slack-message-pipe/README.md

 - We convert Slack's special markdown into standard markdown.
 - We provide the output as simple, typed Python objects that you and your IDE can understand.

-Eventually, we intend to enhance this package also process the live message flow as activity proceeds in a set of Slack channels or threads.
+We intend to enhance this package also process the live message flow as activity proceeds in a set of Slack channels or threads.

 [![release](https://img.shields.io/pypi/v/slack-message-pipe?label=release)](https://pypi.org/project/slack-message-pipe/)
 [![python](https://img.shields.io/pypi/pyversions/slack-message-pipe)](https://pypi.org/project/slack-message-pipe/)